A Compassionate Community Led and Transformed by the Spirit.

 Jesus taught his followers in the Gospel of Matthew, chapter 25, that when they minister to the ‘least of these’ -the hungry and thirsty, the sick and imprisoned, the naked and the stranger- they minister to Jesus.
 Following the leading of the Spirit, we at St. Paul’s strive to see Jesus Christ in each person and come together from a variety of places within the mystery of compassion to serve those most in need in our world, often in partnership with community agencies and groups, and with other faith communities.
 Through our beloved community and sacred connections, we open ourselves to the world, discerning where joy, peace and compassion are most needed.

 Standing Up for Justice:

 Throughout the Book of Acts, the movement of the Holy Spirit challenged the infant church to redefine who was included in God’s dream for the human community.
 The Spirit revealed to the early church that “God shows no partiality.”
 As those who follow the Spirit’s call, St. Paul’s stands for justice and works alongside those who are marginalized, oppressed, and silenced in our society and the larger world.
 We are constantly listening, learning, and acting to end “injustice and oppression in whatever forms they present themselves (United Methodist Baptismal Covenant).”
-Our Beloved Community and connections to the sacred give us the courage and endurance we need to “realize the arc of the moral universe is long, but it bends toward justice (Martin Luther King, Jr.).”
+Our Beloved Community and connections to the sacred give us the courage and endurance we need, in the words of Martin Luther King, Jr., to “realize the arc of the moral universe is long, but it bends toward justice.”